88Rehaan88/football-transfer-strategy-simulator/README.md

 - **Sell fees** — players are sold at 85% of their Transfermarkt market value.
 Real negotiations depend on contract length, demand, and other factors.
 - **No loan market** — the engine only models permanent transfers.
 - **B-team players included** — Transfermarkt squads include youth and reserve players, which inflates squad counts and can affect position group logic.

-### AI
-- **Gemini output is non-deterministic** — temperature is set to 0.3 for consistency, but responses can vary slightly between runs.
-- **No hallucination guard** — the AI is grounded in the structured data passed to it, but is not cross-checked against external sources.
-- **Requires API key** — the AI analysis step will fail if `GEMINI_API_KEY` is not set.
-The simulation itself still runs; only the commentary is affected.

 ---